home-assistant/architecture/adr/0003-monitor-condition-and-data-selectors.md

   -------------      ---------      ------------
 ```

-Integrations can set the `entity_registry_enabled_default` property on their entity objects to instruct Home Assistant to disable certain entities by default.
+Integrations can set the `entity_registry_enabled_default` property on their entity objects to instruct Home Assistant to disable certain entities by default ([docs](https://developers.home-assistant.io/docs/en/entity_index.html#advanced-properties)).

 ## Consequences